bcgov/data-publication/pages/dps_bcgw_w.md

 The purpose of a [layerfile](glossary.md#layerfile) presentation is to present data in a consistent manner that best supports users' needs for analysis and decision-making.
 In effect, it represents a business view of the data from the users' perspective, rather than the operational view of the source system.
 Ideally, the layerfile presentation should make invisible the complexities and technicalities of the underlying physical data structures.

-Layerfile presentations for iMapBC and ArcGIS can be built at any time throughout the process, but must be configured for the data once it is deployed in PRODUCTION.
+Layerfile presentations for iMapBC and ArcGIS can be built at any time throughout the process, but must be configured for the data once deployed in PRODUCTION.
 Typically, it includes elements such as these:

 + user-friendly names for data layers, tables and columns, e.g.,